hringbauer/hapROH/package/upload_instructions.md

 On Chicago cluster:
 module load python

+### Run Tests of Expected Behavior
+Use `/Notebooks/Tests/roh_caller_test.ipynb` to run various tests of expected behavior.

 ### Create the Source Package
 Update version in setup.py to next version number (if wanted)

 ### Update setuptools.
-Delete previous dist/* (alternatively be specific below what to upload)
+Delete previous ./dist/* (alternatively be specific below what to upload)

 python3 setup.py sdist

 ### Upload to the Sources (copy into shell, to interactively do it!)
-### 1) For test server
+### 1) For full PyPi server
+python3 -m twine upload dist/*
+### 2) Or for test server
 python3 -m twine upload --repository-url https://test.pypi.org/legacy/ dist/*
-### 2) For full PyPi server
-python3 -m twine upload dist/*

 ## To test whether extensions builds
 python3 setup.py build_ext --inplace